Brinda-Sorathiya/Capstone_Project_Folder_cleaner/README.md

 Contribution :

-        Here is the list of the constrains on which each member is worked,
+        Here is the list of the constrains on which each member has worked:

-        -> Brinda Sorathiya : 2D_list.h, Redundunt.h, Calculated Space and time complexity
+        -> Brinda Sorathiya : 2D_list.h, Redundunt.h,and their algorithms, Calculated Space and time complexity
-        -> Mahek Vaghera : M_access.h, Scheduled cleaning, Wrote the algorithms -> Nisarg Bhatia : Sort_files.h, N_Months.h, Wrote the algorithms
-        -> Hardik Vala : Content_based_deletion.h, Lexicographical_Sort, Maintained the main function
+        -> Mahek Vaghera : M_access.h, Scheduled cleaning, and thier algorithms, additional comments -> Nisarg Bhatia : Sort_files.h, N_Months.h, and their algorithms and maintained the main Function -> Hardik Vala : Content_based_deletion.h, Lexicographical_Sort, algorithms and Maintained the main function